bluescarni/mppp/doc/complex128.rst

 .. cpp:type:: __complex128
 .. cpp:type:: mppp::cplex128 = __complex128

-   :cpp:type:`__complex128` is a quadruple-precision complex floating-point type available in recent versions of the GCC and Clang compilers.
+   :cpp:type:`__complex128` is a quadruple-precision complex floating-point type available on GCC, Clang and the Intel compiler.
    This is the type wrapped by the :cpp:class:`~mppp::complex128` class.

    Because :cpp:type:`__complex128` is defined in the ``<quadmath.h>`` header, mp++ also provides